Zacko14/TUDelft-D04-2024-DandC/README.md

-This is the code used in WP4 of AE2111-I Design and Construction.\n Created by group D04\n
+This is the code used in WP4 of AE2111-I Design and Construction.
+Created by group D04
 Organised by Johannes Nilsson